peterpa-web/SQLiteX/readme.txt

 Additionally some helper classes are implementing Euro currency as long type and Date as long type where its decimal representation directly shows a readable date.

+Also provided is a source generator for creating MFC classes based on a given database and the previous version of the generated classes.

 The provided MFC project SampleDlgApp shows most features of the wrapper.
 Please feel free to extend it.